mcastorina/mcastorina.github.io/_posts/2021-07-18-ground-up-memory.markdown

 ### Gated SR-Latch
 This circuit simply uses **AND** gates to allow the *S* or *R* signal through to the rest of the circuit.
-SR-Latches are useful for synchronizing changes on a clocked signal.

 <div class="table-div">
 <table class="gate" id="gatedSRLatchTable">